AWildDevAppears/tequila-sass/README.md

 argument is what you want to prepend all of your color scheme classes with (for buttons it could be btn), the second parameter is a map of all of the different colors that this component can be (e.g. ( "primary": red, "secondary": blue) for generating "btn-primary" and "btn-secondary classes").
-The thrird param is whether this block has a hover state, if your component has hover states you will need to assign two colors to your map, the first being the neutral state and the second being the hover state.
+The third param is whether this block has a hover state, if your component has hover states you will need to assign two colors to your map, the first being the neutral state and the second being the hover state.